Wyn2004/HappyNewYear/README.md

 - Added fake commit commit 5 of 2024-01-04 with count 5 with 5 commits
 - Added fake commit commit 0 of 2024-01-05 with count 1 with 1 commits
 - Added fake commit commit 1 of 2024-01-05 with count 1 with 1 commits
+- Added fake commit commit 0 of 2024-01-06 with count 1 with 1 commits